 Hunger, poverty and homelessness affect every nation — even the richest and most powerful.

-According to Feeding America, food insecurity plagues every U.S. county, with more than 41 million individuals lacking access to adequate food.
-More than 40 million, or 12.7 percent of the population, live in poverty.
+According to Feeding America, food insecurity plagues every U.S. county, with 40 million individuals lacking access to adequate food.
+12.3 percent of the U.S. population lives in poverty.
 And in the absence of more affordable housing or accommodations provided by relatives or friends, many must take to the streets or shelters.
-A report published by the National Alliance to End Homelessness shows that nearly 565,000 people — many of them children — had been homeless at one point in January 2015.
+According to the National Alliance to End Homelessness, shows that nearly 554,000 people — many of them children — had been homeless at one point in January 2017.

 |Overall Rank*||City||Total Score||‘Economic Well-Being’ Rank||‘Health & Safety’ Rank|